 Service contracts are available through the major turbine manufacturers and numerous qualified third party vendors.
 The terms and costs of these contracts will vary with the size and proximity of your project in relation to existing projects using the same manufacturers.
 Some turbine manufacturers will not offer service contracts if your project is small and/or far away from existing projects or may offer inflated costs to deter you from entering into a contract.
 Third party O&M companies may be retained for service on machines, but may void the manufacturer’s warranty if they are not approved by the manufacturer.

-There is currently a limited supply of turbines available to meet the growing demand for wind energy in the United States and worldwide.
-As of early 2007, if you were able to pay for a turbine today, most manufacturers could not deliver one to you for more than a year.
-The process of acquiring turbines is further complicated for smaller projects because turbine manufacturers prefer to deal with firms that can commit to large volume orders for several years.
+The process of acquiring turbines is more complicated for smaller projects because turbine manufacturers prefer to deal with firms that can commit to large volume orders for several years.
 Most community developers are smaller and do not have the resources to construct sizeable projects every year.
 The three P’s that will help you get those turbines in the ground are planning, patience, and persistence.

 Planning.
 Turbine manufacturers generally require a 10-25% down payment for machines well in advance (1-2 years or more) of when the turbines are to be delivered.
 It goes without saying that you should have a plan for financing your wind project prior to entering discussions with any wind turbine manufacturer.
 You need to plan for this well in advance, so that you can initiate discussions with turbine manufacturers early on in the development process, and have funds readily available for all turbine payments when required.
 This will allow you to better position your project in the turbine acquisition queue so that you can get a machine delivered in the time frame your project needs to be successful.